Shadow dependent phenomenology framework for rotating black hole metric: Conclusion

 \section{Conclusion}

 In this work, we have established a thermodynamic-optical duality that bridges the semiclassical quantum evaporation of black holes with their classical macroscopic geometry.
+Crucially, the physical viability of this framework is fundamentally anchored on a stable multivariate coordinate transformation and a non-vanishing Jacobian determinant.
 By treating the photon shadow boundary not merely as a consequence of null geodesic trapping but as a fundamental phenomenological anchor, we demonstrated that both classical astrometry and quantum thermodynamics can be completely decoupled from the unobservable bare mass.
-Utilizing the Implicit Function Theorem, we developed a diffeomorphic inversion mapping that re-parameterizes the intrinsic mass entirely in terms of the analytical shadow radius $R_{sh}$ and relevant spacetime parameters.
+Utilizing this mathematically rigorous diffeomorphic inversion mapping, we re-parameterized the intrinsic mass entirely in terms of the analytical shadow radius $R_{sh}$ and relevant spacetime parameters.
 This methodology allowed us to express the weak deflection angle via the Gauss-Bonnet theorem, as well as the Hawking temperature, greybody-modulated spectral flux, and integrated semiclassical luminosity, strictly as explicit functions of the observable optical boundary.

 The predictive power and phenomenological utility of this methodology were subsequently verified by applying it to three distinct spacetime geometries: the standard Kerr metric, the Kerr-MOG black hole in Scalar-Tensor-Vector Gravity, and the rotating hairy black hole in Horndeski scalar-tensor gravity.
 For the standard Kerr spacetime, the framework serves as the general relativistic baseline, yielding closed-form relations where the weak deflection angle scales inversely with the shadow radius and the Hawking luminosity scales inversely with the square of the shadow radius ($L \propto R_{sh}^{-2}$).
 Applying empirical constraints from the Event Horizon Telescope observations of M87*, the framework efficiently bounds the isotropic lensing profile and confirms the extreme suppression of quantum evaporation for macroscopic supermassive black holes.